Skip to main content

 You are not obligated to pay until you accept a student’s application.
 Once your project has successfully matched with a FuturePath cohort, it will be available for students to submit applications.

-If you accept a student’s application, a modal will prompt you to confirm your understanding that you agree and understand you will be paying that student $700.20 for completion of the project.
+If you accept a student’s application, a deposit of up to $750.00 will be taken from your credit card on file and held until the final invoice of that match has been paid.
+Deposits are 50% of the total cost of the project per student, up to $750.00.
 At this point you have committed to paying that student, providing they complete the requirements of the FuturePath program.

 When is payment actually taken?

-Payment is based on hours worked and is paid at the 30 and 60-hour mark.
-Once the learner logs 30 hours of work, an invoice will be generated for approval by you and the FuturePath administrators.
+Payment is based on hours worked and is paid at 15-hour intervals throughout the length of the project.
+Once the learner logs 15 hours of work, an invoice will be generated for approval by you and the FuturePath administrators.

-At the 30-hour invoice mark, a $700.20 invoice is generated and a $350.10 payment (plus applicable taxes and fees) will be charged to your card on file on invoice approval, while an equal payment is made from FuturePath to the learner.
+At the 15-hour invoice mark, a $350.10 invoice is generated and a $175.05 payment (plus applicable taxes and fees) will be charged to your card on file upon invoice approval, while an equal payment is made from FuturePath to the learner.
+This will be the same process throughout the entirety of the project, at 15-hour intervals or until the project has been completed in platform, which will trigger the final invoice.

-Payment is taken at the midpoint in order to ensure any issues are identified earlier, and to give both parties a chance to course correct if need be.
+Payment is taken at every 15-hour interval in order to ensure any issues are identified earlier, and to give both parties a chance to course correct if need be.

 How do I review and approve an invoice?